top of page

 Start Low and Build Gradually

 One of the most important rules is “start low and go slow.”
 Jumping into high-intensity workouts can overload unstable joints.
-Physiotherapy-led rehabilitation starts with low-load, controlled exercises before progressing to more challenging movements.
+Physiotherapy-led rehabilitation begins with low-load, controlled exercises.
+From there, you can progress to more challenging movements.

 Target the Right Muscles